Best lawn mower buying guide 2018

 - You need to get used to it – because if you go too slowly, it will not cut right and if you go too fast, it will also cut bad.

-- Not suitable for old, overgrown grass and grass full with weeds.
+- Not suitable for old, overgrown grass and grass full of weeds.

 Eco-Friendly Reel Lawnmowers: The Green Benefits of the Push Lawnmower